leonardomjq/Newsreader-ai/README.md

-# Newsreader Voice Command triggered only.
+# Newsreader Voice Command triggered only 🧩

 Try giving commands like: "Give me the latest (source) news on (subject)". <br />